Are you wondering whether KitchenAid’s higher-end stand mixer is worth the money?

-- Although this has 67 touchpoints for thorough mixing, you may need to frequently scrape down the side and bottom during mixing while mixing smaller amounts of ingredients.
+- Although this has 67 touchpoints for thorough mixing, you may need to frequently scrape down the side and bottom of the large bowl during mixing while mixing smaller amounts of ingredients.

-- This model is pricier than other KitchenAid stand mixers, although sales make it more affordable.
+- This model is pricier than other KitchenAid stand mixers, although discount sales make it more affordable.

-- Due to its size and weight, consider where you will store or place your stand mixer.
+- Due to its size and weight, consider where you can store or place your stand mixer for easy access.

 This KitchenAid stand mixer is my favorite small appliance (even though I use my Cuisinart Food Processor and Vitamix Blender more often).

 Hands-free mixing allows me to clean up and measure ingredients while the stand mixer runs.
-It also can whip cream, mix thick cookie dough and knead bread.
-I keep a hand mixer for whipping mashed potatoes, but I use the stand mixer for everything else.
+It can also whip cream, mix thick cookie dough and knead bread.
+I still use a hand mixer for whipping mashed potatoes, but I use the stand mixer for everything else.